chancegarcia/box.net-v2api-sdk/README.md

 box.net-v2api-sdk
 =================

-Requires at least 5.3.0
+Requires at least 5.6.10

 php sdk for use with box.net v2 api (http://developers.box.com/)

-This is my first time building a separate library/module.
-It is intended to follow the coding standards of ZF2 but initial use will be in another framework.
+Copyright (C) 2013  Chance Garcia

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 tasks:
 - [ ] Client class